 Following lock and dam construction, river sediments have continued to accumulate in backwater areas of Pool 12.
 This sedimentation has reduced the depth and area of historic backwater sites used by fisheries resources for various life-stage needs.
 Including overwinter survival.
 It also has blocked entrances to backwater fishery overwintering areas, which reduces the overall value of otherwise useable fish habitat.
 Presently, overwintering habitat for fish and backwater habitat for both waterfowl and fish are very limited in Pool 12.
 Sedimentation of backwater lakes and sloughs has reduced the value of historic overwintering areas.
 The Iowa Department of Natural Resources has documented that the overwintering habitat in Pool 12 has become a limiting factor for survival of riverine fish.

-The final Definite Project Report (now referred to as a Feasibility Report) was approved for all four areas of construction.
-The construction contract for Stage I (Sunfish Lake) was awarded in August 2013.
-Construction of Stage I (Sunfish Lake) was completed in May 2016.
-The construction contract for Stage II (Stone and Tippy Lakes) was awarded in July 2015.
-It is scheduled to be completed by October 2019.
+The construction contract for Stage I (Sunfish Lake) was awarded in August 2013 and completed in May 2016.
+The construction contract for Stage II (Stone and Tippy Lakes) was awarded in July 2015 and is scheduled to be completed by June 2020.
 Stage III (Kehough Slough) was awarded in August 2016 and completed in November 2020.
 The scope of work for Stage IV tree plantings are underway with an award in late 2020 for Stage II and Stage III areas.

 CG - Construction General

 Summarized Project Costs

 |Estimated Non-Federal Cost

 |FY 2020 Allocation

 Major Work Item Current Year